yazz/VisualJS/README.md

 Yazz processes communicate using IPC (Inter Process Communication) via NodeJS

 ### What is the basic unit of code in Yazz?
-A component is the basic unit of code in Yazz, represented as a function in a .yazz text file
+A component is the basic unit of code in Yazz, represented as a function in a .vjs text file

 ### Does Yazz use AI?
 No deep AI yet, but AI is planned for machine vision and learning algorithms.
 Also AI may be used to match component inputs and outputs and for intelligent code completion in the IDE.
 We do currently use TensorFlow for computer vision but we don't consider this real AI